 A subpoena must be complied with within the specified time frame.
 Not complying with a subpoena constitutes contempt of court, unless the recipient party successfully applies to have the subpoena set aside.

 The University receives subpoenas from time to time that require it to produce documents.
-The OGC accepts service of subpoenas to produce on behalf of the University.
-Any subpoena to produce which is served on the University but not on the OGC must be immediately sent to the OGC to ensure that University procedures are followed in relation to it.
+Archives and Records Management Services (ARMS) accept service of subpoenas to produce on behalf of the University.
+Any subpoena to produce which is served on the University but not on ARMS must be immediately sent to ARMS to ensure that University procedures are followed in relation to it.